mmtk/mmtk-core/docs/tutorial/Tutorial.md

        }
       ```
 4. The plan now has the components it needs for allocation, but not the instructions for how to make use of them.
-     1. Add a helper method to Plan for MyGC called `common` that returns a reference to the common plan.
+     1. The trait `Plan` requires a `common()` method that returns a reference to the common plan.
+Implement this method in Plan for MyGC.
          ```rust
          fn common(&self) -> &CommonPlan<VM> {
            &self.common